 Despite all the benefits, ease of access, and control over the site, WordPress development is a complicated application that has more than a few requirements to run smoothly.
 Adding up the number of plugins and extensions to the website can make the environment extremely complex and complicated.

 In WordPress website development, Components must work together to provide the best experience for users.
 When a commercial project is running, it is said that every minute of downtime equals lost revenue.
-That is the reason why WordPress website crashes are not acceptable these days even for seconds.
-It results in a poor user experience and usually turns users to look for other similar sites.
+That is the reason why WordPress website crashes are not acceptable these days, even for a seconds.
+It results in a poor user experience and usually causes users to look for other similar sites.

 Read More: What Makes WordPress An Ideal Choice For Website Development?

-The web server responds and returns with a “400 Bad Request” error message when it identifies there’s a client problem but can’t determine the exact issue.
-The odd thing is that the error is only on your side and the website is accessible to the rest of the world.
+The web server responds and returns with a “400 Bad Request” error message when it identifies that there’s a client problem but can’t determine the exact issue.
+The odd thing is that the error is only on your side, and the website is accessible to the rest of the world.

 403 is a standard HTTP status code.
 When a “403 Forbidden” message pops up, it is generally followed by a message that informs the user about the denied access to the page they’re trying to reach.
 If your browser runs restriction-free, the error could be caused by incorrect file permissions.
 The problem can be fixed quickly, either via an FTP client or through the host’s control panel.